Discipline-Specific Honor Societies

 Alpha Kappa Delta

-To be eligible for membership, a student must be a junior or senior sociology major with a minimum 3.0 cumulative grade point average, a minimum 3.0 major grade point average and have completed four courses in residence at the College.
+To be eligible for membership, a student must be a junior or senior sociology major or minor with a minimum 3.3 cumulative grade point average, a minimum 3.0 major grade point average and have completed four courses in residence at the College.

 SUNY Cortland's New York Nu chapter holds its annual induction ceremony in May.